Army ROTC provides several scholarships each year to motivated students willing to serve their country as an Army officer.

 - Be a high school graduate or possess an equivalent certificate.

-- Be accepted for enrollment by the Lock Haven University of Pennsylvania Admissions Office.
+- Be accepted for enrollment by the Lock Haven University of Pennsylvania or partnered schools Admissions Office.

 - Have at least two academic years remaining at Lock Haven University of Pennsylvania.
 (These may include graduate study.)